43ravens/MEOPeers-2015-06-15/09-repo-clones.md

 1 files updated, 0 files merged, 0 files removed, 0 files unresolved
 ~~~

-You can use `hg log --graph` again to that the `@` has been moved to changeset 3 which tells us that our working copy is up to date.
+You can use `hg log --graph` again to see that the `@` has been moved to changeset 3 which tells us that our working copy is up to date.

 Here is what our two local repositories and our Bitbucket repository look like now,
 showing how the `biblio.txt` file has been copied from Bitbucket to our `home` repository clone: